Skip to content

 def send(config: dict, message: str, verbose: bool = False):

-# sends message to the SMTP server config['smtp-server'] on port config[smtp-port]
+# sends message to smtp server config['smtp-server'] on port config[smtp-port]

 # if config['tls'] is true, TLS support will be used

-# the logger reference is found in config['logger']
+# a logger reference can be found in config['logger']

-# Retrieve the logger from the configuration—may be None
+# retrieve logger from config - can be None

 logger = config["logger"]